Jo-Ann Archibald

 Jo-Ann Archibald, also known as Q’um Q’um Xiiem OC, is an Indigenous studies scholar from the Sto:lo First Nation in British Columbia, Canada.

-Archibald completed her Bachelor of Education at the University of British Columbia (UBC) in 1972, followed by her Master's degree and Ph.D. at Simon Fraser University.
-Archibald was a member of the Board of Directors at the First Nations House of Learning at UBC and was also its Director from 1993 to 2001.
+Archibald completed her Bachelor of Education at the University of British Columbia (UBC) in 1972.
+She was awarded a Master's degree in 1984 and a Ph.D in 1997, both from Simon Fraser University.
+Archibald was a member of the board of directors at the First Nations House of Learning at UBC and was also its Director from 1993 to 2001.

 Archibald is a former Associate Dean for Indigenous Education in Educational studies at UBC and a supervisor for the Native Indigenous Teacher Education Program (NITEP) from 1985 to 1992.
 Archibald was the Director for the International Research Institute for Maori and Indigenous Education after she established a formal relationship between the UBC and the University of Auckland.
 Archibald focuses a lot of her research on the importance of indigenous story work in the classroom.